tismaximo/QuickColorManager/README.md

 ## GUI version
 WIP
 ## Notes
-- Most devices don't support gamma as a DDC/CI feature.
+- Most devices don't support changing gamma through DDC/CI.
 Gamma could be implemented in the future by setting gamma ramps directly to the GPU through the Direct3D library but this is also often not supported.
-- Most laptops dont support any DDC/CI features.
+- Most laptops dont support DDC/CI.